Olayinka Shiyanbola

 BPharm 2002 Pharmacy - University of Ibaden, Nigeria

-Dr. Shiyanbola is an Associate Professor in the Division of Social and Administrative Sciences at the University of Wisconsin–Madison School of Pharmacy.
+Dr. Shiyanbola is Associate Professor and Director of Health Services Research in Pharmacy Graduate Program in the Division of Social and Administrative Sciences at the University of Wisconsin–Madison School of Pharmacy.
 Her research program advances the use of patient-centered interdisciplinary approaches to improve diabetes and related chronic disease outcomes, medication use and adherence, health literacy and health equity.

-She has over 12 years of experience in developing and implementing tailored medication use interventions for underserved populations.
+She has over 14 years of experience in developing and implementing tailored medication use interventions for marginalized populations.
 Currently, her research is focused on designing and implementing behavioral clinical trials and interventions that incorporate psychosocial and sociocultural factors towards improving medication adherence, diabetes self-management, and health equity.
-She also develops measurement tools that advance equity for underserved populations.
+She also develops measurement tools that advance equity for marginalized groups.
 Dr. Shiyanbola uses sociobehavioral and health psychology theories and concepts in her research and employs qualitative, quantitative, and mixed methods approaches in her work.

 She was a NIMHD Research Institute Scholar, NHLBI/OBSSR Randomized Behavioral Trials Fellow, NIH Mixed Methods Research Training Program Scholar, and Society of Behavioral Medicine Leadership Fellow.
 Dr. Shiyanbola currently serves as a member of the National Academies of Science, Engineering, and Medicine Roundtable on Health Literacy.

-She has been funded by the NIH/KL2 Career Development Award, Community Pharmacy Foundation, MERCK Sharp & Dohme, UW Institute for Clinical and Translational Research, Baldwin Wisconsin Idea Endowment Fund, Morgridge Center for Public Service, and the UW Office of the Vice Chancellor for Research and Graduate Education.
-She is an editor for PLOS One and serves on the editorial board for Research in Social and Administrative Pharmacy.
+She has been funded by the National Institute for Diabetes and Digestive and Kidney Diseases (NIDDK), Agency for Healthcare Research and Quality (AHRQ), Center for Disease Control and Prevention, NIH/KL2 Career Development Award, Community Pharmacy Foundation, MERCK Sharp & Dohme, UW Institute for Clinical and Translational Research, Baldwin Wisconsin Idea Endowment Fund, UW Center for Demography of Aging and Health, Morgridge Center for Public Service, and the UW Office of the Vice Chancellor for Research and Graduate Education.
+She serves on the editorial board for Research in Social and Administrative Pharmacy.